Skip to content

 -> Developer overtime

-Through the above "three log questions," readers should understand the views presented in this article regarding logs.
+Through the above "three log questions," readers should be able to understand the views on logs presented in this article.
 Next, let's take a closer look at how to output logs.

 2. Log Format

 Generally speaking, one line of log equals one line of text.
-Although logs themselves do not strictly require formatting, standardized and unified log output formats can not only facilitate reading but also make it easier for various log systems to collect and extract information.
+Although logs themselves do not strictly require a format, standardized and uniform log output formats can make reading easier and facilitate various log systems' collection and extraction.

 2.1 Plain Text Logs

 Plain text logs are the most common and simplest form of log output.
-In most programming languages, you can simply print to output logs.
+In most programming languages, you can simply print logs.

 Text Only